MiketheChap/worldwidestew/content/blog/2024-07-19-Eventually-if-we-are-lucky.md

 No relief in sight,
 Camped along an oasis,
 Now dried and vacant.
+Surely, there’s a pill.
+A surgery.
+Some release from this story.

+ANd, then, out of the Blue,
+We see the truth
-Our Off-told Story had no luster
+Our Off-told Story has no luster
 in the first place.
 Still, piece by piece,
 And for obvious reasons.